ethereum/hive/docs/simulators.md

     DELETE /testsuite/{suite}/network/{network}

 This request removes a network.
-Note: the request will fail if containers are still connected to the network.
+Note: the request will fail if any containers are still connected to the network.

 Response: